MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_10.md

 **Prerequisites:**

-- One physical computer system running a [Windows Server 10 Insiders release](https://insider.windows.com/).
+- One physical computer system running a [Windows 10 Insiders release](https://insider.windows.com/).
 - This quick start can be run on a Windows 10 virtual machine however nested virtualization will need to be enabled.
 More information can be found in the [Nested Virtualization Guide](https://msdn.microsoft.com/en-us/virtualization/hyperv_on_windows/user_guide/nesting).

 ## 1. Install Container Feature